 Non -EU Citizen who wish to stay in Lithuania for fewer than 90 days during a period of 180 days, only need a visa (unless visa-free travel applies).
 Non -EU Citizen who wish to stay longer, have to acquire a national visa or a temporary residence permit.
 For a long-term stay, usually in 5 years, they can acquire a permit to permanently reside in Lithuania.
 More information.

-Researches who wish to stay for fewer than 3 months can apply for a National visa.
-National visas are issued for the duration of no more than one year.
+Researches who wish to stay for no longer than 1 year, can apply for a National visa.
 More information.